nephila/djangocms-blog/README.rst

 * django CMS 3.x

+.. warning:: Starting from version 0.8, date_published is not set anymore
+             when creating a post but rather when publishing.
+             This does not change the overall behavior, but be warned if you expect it to be not null in custom code.

 .. warning:: Version 0.6 changes the field of LatestPostsPlugin.tags field.
              A datamigration is in place to migrate the data, but check that